Wholteza/tiltuino/README.md

 The Tilt Hydrometer V2 makes use of ibeacon and communicates through Bluetooth LE.
 Instead of using the Service and Characteristic method of publishing data to its subscribers, it broadcasts a major and minor value in the manufacturer data.
 Those two values are extracted and converted into decimal values.

 The official [ArduinoBLE library](https://github.com/arduino-libraries/ArduinoBLE) currently does not support reading the devices manufacturer data.
-I found that [a person with the nick of makisin](https://github.com/makisin) had already made the changes needed and put them in a [pull request](https://github.com/arduino-libraries/ArduinoBLE/pull/53), but this pull request has been unhandled for a year.
+I found that [a person with the nick of makisin](https://github.com/makisin) had already made the changes needed and put them in a [pull request](https://github.com/arduino-libraries/ArduinoBLE/pull/53), but this pull request had been unhandled for a year.
 So I decided to fork the library and add the changes myself to make it easy to clone [Wholteza/ArduinoBLE](https://github.com/Wholteza/ArduinoBLE).

 With the manufacturer data dumped and with some help from a [post on the arduino forums](https://forum.arduino.cc/index.php?topic=626200.0) I discovered the following.